andrew-vant/romtool/README.rst

 After dumping is finished, make whatever changes you want to the files in ``moddir``.
 Any spreadsheet application should do the job; I use LibreOffice, but Excel should also work.
+Be aware that you may have to turn off any auto-formatting features, especially if you plan to edit textual elements such as names.

 When saving your changes, be sure you save them in place in .tsv format, *not* .xls, .ods, .csv, or anything else.
 It's probably a good idea to turn off